michael-chi/gcp-gclb-with-nginx/readme.md

 Cloud is a continously envoluting platform.
 Services provided by Cloud platform  are enriched and enhanced over time.
 It is also an open environment that gives you flexibility of choosing what is right for you.

 Here I am setting up a Nginx machine to work with  Google Platform Cloud Load Balancing to archive traffic routing by source IP address.
+This is useful when you need Canary deployments.

 The Problem